DSP TU

 This commit adds an XY tuning scope to the terminal unit.
 The output of the mark BPF causes deflection in the X direction, while the output of the space BPF causes deflection in the Y direction.

 The display is a 128x128 OLED display with an SPI interface.
 The display comes with no doucmentation other than it uses the SSD1351 controller.
 The SSD1351 supports a wide variety of displays and has registers that are set up during initialization for that particular display. buyDisplay.com offers a similar display, also a 150x150 OLED display with the SSD1351 controller.
 There is also little documentation for that display, but they DO provide 8051 demo code.
 That code bit bangs the SPI and drives CSn high after each transmitted byte, which conflicts with the datasheet where CSn is held low through the whole transaction (command and data).
+The manufacturer part number for the display module is Waveshare SKU 14747.
+The manufacturer page has fairly good documentation including links to sample code.

 The display can operate as either a 3 wire or 4 wire SPI device.
 The display is write only, so the MISO input of the SPI port on the PIC is not used.
 In 4 wire mode, the wires are CSn (active low chip select), clock, MOSI, and Data/Commandn.
 Data/Commandn is low for the first byte of a command and high for the following data bytes.